MATBckh22/MATB-STUDIOS/README.md

 ### Identifiers

 C identifier is a name to identify a variable, function, or any other user-defined item.
-Note that C identifier:
+Note that a C identifier:
 - doesn't allow punctuation characters (@,$,etc)
 - is **case-sensitive**
 - can include underscores